leite08/JustEat.RecruitmentTest/Test.Automation.Engineer.md

   I want to be able to find restaurants in my area

 Scenario: Search for restaurants in an area
-  Given I want food in "AR51 1AA"
-  When I search for restaurants
+  Given I want food in "136 Market Avenue, Winnipeg, MB, Canada" When I search for restaurants
-  Then I should see some restaurants in "AR51 1AA"
+  Then I should see some restaurants in "136 Market Avenue, Winnipeg, MB, Canada"
 ```

 ### Platform Choice